bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

-Next, let&apos;'s click on &apos;"Upload files.&apos;" Now, here&apos;'s a tricky part, if I
+Next, let&apos;s click on &apos;"Upload files.&apos;" Now, here&apos;s a tricky part, if I
-were to click on &apos;"Choose your files,&apos;" I could do that and I could go through and pick, well, you know I need this file and that one, but it won&apos;'t let me upload entire folders.
-See if I click on CSS and I click on open, it&apos;'s like, &apos;"Oh, is this the file you want?&apos;", I don&apos;'t want this, I want everything, not just files.
+were to click on &apos;"Choose your files,&apos;" I could do that and I could go through and pick, well, you know I need this file and that one, but it won&apos;t let me upload entire folders.
+See if I click on CSS and I click on open, it&apos;s like, &apos;"Oh, is this the file you want?&apos;", I don&apos;t want this, I want everything, not just files.
 So, I clicked on &apos;"Add&apos;".

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->